ray-project/ray/doc/source/cluster/metrics.md

 You should see the CPU count of your machine.

-To stop Prometheus, run `kill <PID>` where `<PID>` is the PID of the Prometheus process that was printed out when you ran the script.
+To stop Prometheus, run `kill <PID>` where `<PID>` is the PID of the Prometheus process that was printed out when you ran the command.
 To find the PID, you can also run `ps aux | grep prometheus`.

 ### [Optional] Manual: Running Prometheus locally

-If the automatic script does not work or you would prefer to install and start Prometheus manually, follow these instructions.
+If the preceding automatic script doesn't work or you would prefer to install and start Prometheus manually, follow these instructions.

 First, [download Prometheus](https://prometheus.io/download/).
 Make sure to download the correct binary for your operating system.
 (For example, Darwin for macOS X.)